yhpatel99/assignment4/README.md

 Data Cleaning:
   To make sure there is accurate calculations, the data undergoes a cleaning process:

-     1. Conversion to Numeric: Columns that should contain numeric values (petal_length, petal_width, sepal_length, sepal_width) are converted to numeric types.
+     1. Coverting to Numeric: columns that have numeric values are converted to numeric types.
-     2. Dropping NaN Values: Rows containing NaN values are removed from the dataset to avoid errors.
+     2. Dropping NaN values: rows containing NaN values are removed from the datatset to help avoid errors.

 Statistical Calculations:
   The cleaned data is used to calculate the following metrics:

-    1. Correlation Matrix: Shows the correlation between different numeric features.
+     1. Correlation Matrix: shows the correlations between different numeric features
-    2.Averages: Mean values of numeric features grouped by species.
+     2. Averages: Mean values of numeric features grouped by species
-    3.Medians: Median values of numeric features grouped by species.
+     3. Medians: median values of numeric features grouped by species
-    4.Standard Deviations: Standard deviation values of numeric features grouped by species.
+     4. Standard deviations: standard devation values of numeric features grouped by species